 Student responsibilities and conduct

 The University takes allegations of student misconduct seriously and, where proven, reserves the right to impose penalties on those found to have engaged in misconduct, which include expulsion and suspension from the university.
 Each student is responsible for ensuring that their supporting document is valid.
 Submitting a forged medical certificate is a criminal offence under the Crimes Act, and the University is required to report to the NSW police.
-Those who are found to be engaged in misconduct will face criminal charges.

 Simple extensions may be offered, where Faculties or staff deem it appropriate.